Matyxus/Tsp/README.md

             }
         }
     },
-    # This is optinal setting, it is not needed in the configuration file,
+    # This is optional setting, it is not needed in the configuration file,
     # GUI has default values (1280, 800).
     "gui" : {
         "width": 1920,